Eric-Joker/Enigmata/README.md

 python main.py
 ```

-All configurations in config.yaml have corresponding flags, which will take precedence over the config file.
+All configurations in config.yaml have corresponding flags, which will take precedence over the file.
 Use `-h` to see details.

 The obfuscated package will be output in the `./output`, where `obfuscation_reference.json` will list the corresponding strings before and after obfuscation."

 Under certain conditions, you may be required to update the Vanilla Data.
-You need to change the `vanillas_path` configuration to the directory containing all the Vanilla Resource Packs of the latest official version of the current game.
+You need to change the `vanillas_path` configuration to the directory containing all the vanilla RP of the latest version of Minecraft.
 Use `-e` to enter the data extraction process.

 ## Donation